 Our Bylaws also establish an advance notice procedure for stockholders who wish to present a proposal or nominate a director at an annual meeting of stockholders but do not intend for the proposal or director nominee to be included in our proxy statement.
-Our Bylaws provide that the only business that may be conducted at an annual meeting is business that is (i) specified in our proxy materials with respect to such meeting, (ii) otherwise properly brought before the annual meeting by or at the direction of the our board of directors, or (iii) properly brought before the annual meeting by or at the annual meeting who has delivered timely written notice to our Secretary, which notice must contain the information specified in our Bylaws.
-To be timely for our 2023 annual meeting of stockholders, our Secretary must receive the written notice at our principal executive offices:
+In addition to satisfying the requirements of our Bylaws, shareholders who intend to nominate directors other than the directors we have nominated must also comply with the additional requirements of Rule 14a-19 under the Exchange Act.
+Our Bylaws provide that the only business that may be conducted at an annual meeting is business that is (i) specified in our proxy materials with respect to such meeting, (ii) otherwise properly brought before the annual meeting by or at the direction of the our board of directors, or (iii) properly brought before the annual meeting by a stockholder of record entitled to vote at the annual meeting who has delivered timely written notice to our Secretary, which notice must contain the information specified in our Bylaws.
+To be timely for our 2024 annual meeting of stockholders, our Secretary must receive the written notice at our principal executive offices:

-not earlier than February 6, 2023; and

-• not later than March 8, 2023.
+- not earlier than February 9, 2024; and - not later than March 10, 2024.

-In the event that we hold our 2023 annual meeting of stockholders more than 30 days before or more than 60 days after the first anniversary of the date of the Annual Meeting, then notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than the close of business on the 120th day before such annual meeting and no later than the close of business on the later of the following two dates:
+In the event that we hold our 2024 annual meeting of stockholders more than 30 days before or more than 60 days after the first anniversary of the date of the Annual Meeting, then notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than the close of business on the 120th day before such annual meeting and no later than the close of business on the later of the following two dates: